ethereum/EIPs/README.md

 2. Preview your local Jekyll site in your web browser at `http://localhost:4000`.

-More information on Jekyll and Github pages [here](https://help.github.com/en/enterprise/2.14/user/articles/setting-up-your-github-pages-site-locally-with-jekyll).
+More information on Jekyll and GitHub pages [here](https://help.github.com/en/enterprise/2.14/user/articles/setting-up-your-github-pages-site-locally-with-jekyll).